NVIDIA Nvenc Obs Guide

 There are 2 other things you want to configure to ensure a smooth stream:

-• GPU Utilisation: If your GPU utilisation is above 95% Windows will start prioritising the game over everything; this can, in some cases, make your stream lag.
-To solve this, OBS added an option in OBS 24.0.3 to prioritise OBS Studio over the Game.
+If for some reason Hardware Accelerated GPU Scheduling does not do the trick, OBS added an option in OBS 24.0.3 to prioritize OBS Studio over everything else.
 Just run OBS as Admin, and your stream will be silky smooth.

 • Cap FPS in-game, run the game in Borderless Windowed mode, reduce game graphics or resolution, or turn V-Sync on.